isomerpages/moe-etd-tflb/pages/Eliciting Voices of Students with Diverse Learning Needs1.md

 ![](/images/rp%20testing%20image.png)

 <center><h3>The Pain Point</h3></center>
-<center>Primary school students are usually enthusiastic to share their views and feelings in class.
-Often, only a few students are chosen.
-On the other hand, there is also a group of students who are not confident and comfortable to share in class.
-Consequently, teachers are unable to understand every student's thoughts and some students stop sharing after repeated disappointments.</center>
+<center>Primary school pupils are usually enthusiastic to share their views and feelings in class.
+Often, only a few pupils are chosen.
+On the other hand, there is also a group of pupils who are not confident and comfortable to share in class.
+Consequently, teachers are unable to understand every pupil's thoughts and some pupils stop sharing after repeated disappointments.</center>

 <center><h3>The Solution</h3></center>
 <center>The <b>Eliciting Voices of Students with Diverse Learning Needs (EVS)</b> is a series of resources co-designed with the Psychological Services Branch (PSB) to help you support your students with diverse learning needs.